Shaderpixel/Learn-Redux-Starter-Files/readme.md

 # Learn Redux Starter files

+__SEE LEARN REDUX FOLDER README.MD AND COMMIT MESSAGES FOR MY DETAILS IN UPDATED THE DEPENDENCIES AND WHAT CHANGED COMPARED TO THE VIDEOS__

 This repo includes the `learn-redux` folder which is where you will build your application as well as a number of partially finished `client` folder contents that correspond with the **start** of each video.
 These stepped folders should be used to reference or restore your application if things aren't working 100%.

 There are only folders for videos which have significant changes.